 Each interview with a killer could be an individual oscar worthy short film.

-Let’s talk about long-anticipated and season one overshadowed interview.
+Let’s talk about the long-anticipated and season one overshadowed interview.
 The name that has been with Mindhunter since the beginning.

 That scene was made out perfectly.
 From the slow introduction to the grand finale.
 So good I got to rewind it twice.